natgmariam/Connect-Four/README.md

 # Connect-Four
 The game of connect four is a turn based game where you have an n × n board, and a player places a chip at the top of the column and lets go of the chip and slides on top of other chips on that column.
+Each player has either red chips or blue chips, and players alternate between each other.
+This continues until a player wins (when there is 4 chips of the same color adjacent to each other either horizontally, vertically, or diagonally)